Tufin/espresso/README.md

 }
 ```

+## Running Tests In Other Languages
+Currently only Go is supported.
+If you'd like to contribute additional language support, please start a dicssussion.

 ## Current Status
 - This is an initial proof-of-concept and request-for-comments
-- Please submit your feedback as pull requests
+- Please submit your feedback as pull requests, issues or discussions.